Tag Archives: Karl Swenson

 For those who don’t know, Steve McQueen, the actor and not the British filmmaker, was nicknamed the “King of Cool” and played the anti-hero in most of his films.

-His heyday was from the mid-1960s through the early 1970s, and he garnered success for playing the same role repeatedly.
-He was notorious for insisting his hair was just perfect, for being selfish, and for being a royal prick.
+His heyday was from the mid-1960s through the early 1970s, and he garnered success by repeatedly playing the same role.
+He was notorious for insisting his hair was perfect, being selfish, and being a royal prick.

 He died of cancer in 1980.

-An earlier film of his, The Cincinnati Kid (1965) is set in Depression-era New Orleans, though it’s almost impossible to determine it’s not the 1960s since the film has a severe 1960s look.
+An earlier film of his, The Cincinnati Kid (1965), is set in Depression-era New Orleans, though the film’s severe 1960s look makes it almost impossible to determine that it’s not the 1960s.

 Eric Stoner (Steve McQueen) is a cocky poker player nicknamed the Cincinnati Kid who challenges longtime champ Lancey “The Man” Howard (Edward G. Robinson) to a showdown at the table, where a war of persistence and luck ensues.